We are now enrolling patients for research studies. Please click here for more information.

 Depending on the location and condition of your foot pain, your podiatrist may prescribe certain treatments.
 These treatments can include but are not limited to prescription or over-the-counter drugs and medications, certain therapies, cortisone injections, or surgery.

-If you are experiencing persistent foot pain, it is important to consult with your foot and ankle doctor to determine the cause and location.
+If you are experiencing persistent foot pain, it is important to consult with your foot and ankle specialist to determine the cause and location.
 He or she will then prescribe the best treatment for you.
 While milder cases of foot pain may respond well to rest and at-home treatments, more serious cases may take some time to fully recover.

 Each foot, on average, has about 250,000 eccrine sweat glands that produce half a pint of sweat each day.
 Sweating is a natural and important bodily function.
 It regulates the body’s temperature by cooling the skin so that it does not overheat.
 In individuals with hyperhidrosis, the sympathetic nervous system works in "overdrive", producing far more sweat than what is required.
 People with plantar hyperhidrosis experience an excess amount of sweat on their feet.
 It is estimated that 2% to 3% of all Americans suffer from some form of hyperhidrosis.
 This condition is often caused by neurologic, endocrine, infectious, and other systemic disease.
 Other factors that may trigger the condition are heat and emotions.